fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 }
 {% endhighlight %}

 Gross.
-For one, this just feels gross and bad.
-But it definitely can become bad: if we're loading multiple models, we now have to make sure to update that static function pointer before each model is loaded.
+For one, this just feels vaguely "wrong", like a code smell.
+It can definitively become bad, though: if we're loading multiple models, we now have to make sure to update that static instance pointer before each model is loaded.
 Luckily the fix is simple - and I nearly wanted to slap myself upside the head when a coworker pointed it out to me (bless him, though).
 We can add one more parameter to our signal function, and store one more item in our asset loader:

 {% highlight cpp %}
 using SignalFunctor = void(*)(void* object_instance, void* loaded_data);